Gyvastis/article-rewriter-api/README.md

 # article-rewriter-api
 Paraphrases submited article, essay or any other piece of writing.
+A.K.A. article spinner.

 ## Usage
 Install composer components `composer install`